Mudit7715/BDA-mini-Project/README.md

 #### Data Collection and Cleaning

 The dataset, sourced from the City of Chicago’s open data portal, includes 43 features such as crash timestamps, weather/lighting conditions, roadway types, and injury metrics.
 Missing values in critical fields like `PRIM_CONTRIBUTORY_CAUSE` and `WEATHER_CONDITION` were imputed with "UNKNOWN," while columns irrelevant to predictive modeling (e.g., `CRASH_RECORD_ID`) were excluded.
-Temporal features were engineered by parsing `CRASH_DATE` into hour, day, month, and seasonal variables (e.g., "Fall/Winter")[^1].
+Temporal features were engineered by parsing `CRASH_DATE` into hour, day, month, and seasonal variables (e.g., "Fall/Winter").

 #### Feature Engineering

 Crash severity was binary-encoded (`CRASH_SEVERITY: 1` for injury-involving crashes, `0` otherwise).
 Categorical variables like `TRAFFIC_CONTROL_DEVICE` were indexed and one-hot encoded to facilitate machine learning.
-Spatial coordinates (`LATITUDE`, `LONGITUDE`) were retained for geospatial analysis but excluded from predictive models to avoid overfitting[^1].
+Spatial coordinates (`LATITUDE`, `LONGITUDE`) were retained for geospatial analysis but excluded from predictive models to avoid overfitting.

 #### Machine Learning Pipeline

 A `RandomForestClassifier` was deployed using PySpark’s MLlib, with a pipeline integrating `StringIndexer`, `OneHotEncoder`, and `VectorAssembler`.
-The model was evaluated using `MulticlassClassificationEvaluator`, with hyperparameters tuned to optimize precision and recall[^1].
+The model was evaluated using `MulticlassClassificationEvaluator`, with hyperparameters tuned to optimize precision and recall.

 ---